top of page

 Habitat

 This former gravel pit is a two-acre site, comprising a shallow pit containing five patches of water with potential Great-crested Newt habitat, mixed woodland and scrub.
-No habitat management has been carried out for many years and as a result the area is overgrown and the pools are in poor condition.
+No habitat management has been carried out for many years and as a result the area was very overgrown and the pools in poor condition wheb Felbeck Trust took on the management of the site.
 Although it already represents a haven for wildlife within North Norfolk’s intensively farmed landscape, with sympathetic management, the area has the potential to support a wider range of species.

 Habitat Management